 - Enable students to carry out historical research at a level appropriate to their age and abilities and communicate their research findings in a variety of ways.
 They will learn how to select, record and collate data from primary and secondary sources and present their findings in a well-structured, logical format.

-- Equip them for the rigours of the Junior and Leaving Certificate History exams and enable them to fulfill their potential.
+- Equip them for the rigours of the Junior and Leaving Certificate History exams and enable them to fulfil their potential.

 EFFECTIVE TEACHING METHODOLOGIES

 At Junior Cycle we employ a variety of teaching methodologies, which aim to develop skills of effective reading, note taking, evaluation of source material, essay writing and exam technique.

 Encouraging students to participate in class discussions, where they can ask questions or express their opinions is important for developing a deeper understanding of the subject and encouraging a positive attitude to history.
 Group work encourages students to work with their peers and to reflect on their own learning.
 The use of worksheets and source material both documents and visual sources is essential for enhancing the students understanding of the skills of the historian.

 Our digital resources, i.e. iPads, computers, videos & DVDs are useful in all areas of our work in history.